nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/RESTAdapter.rst

         :param $filter: Variable to filter the items being retrieved.
         :returns: The item list.

+    .. php:method:: getItemMeta($path)

+        Retrieves the meta data of a item at a given path.

+        :type $path: string
+        :param $path: The path of the item.
+        :returns: The meta data of the item.

     .. php:method:: getFileMeta($path)

         Retrieves the meta data of a file at a given path.